 He and McGuire wondered if they’d found a new way of controlling them.

-They repeated the experiment outdoors, with some success.
-Now, they’re working on practical ways to test a forest full of infected trees.
+They repeated the experiment outdoors with some success, but they’re working on practical ways to test a forest full of infected trees.

 The call of the bark beetle is creepy enough to be used in a horror film.
 (They Crawled From the Trees?)